oracle/cloudtestdrive/AppDev/functionsandevents/Fn Handson: Functions and Events.md

 ![image2019-9-23_10-33-31](image2019-9-23_10-33-31.png)

 Click on your username to navigate to the user detail page.

+We will return to the OCI console to configure the Functions and Events services later in the lab.

 ### Create a new Fn context for OCI